WD24/Digital-Scale-RPi-pico/README.md

     example: scale_init(0, 2, 5);

 Where: pio is the PIO (0 or 1 (or 2 on the new pico2), sm is the state machine you wish to use, and gpio is the first pin for data transfer the adjacent pin will be used for clock.
 In the above example it s using PIO0, state machine 2 and pin 5 for data and pin 6 for clock.

+In the main function int main()
+Initialize the struct for storing the data with:

+ScaleRawData reading; //initalize struct for reading data into

 To read the scale: